viaNull/vaults-ui-template/README.md

 2. Add the custom install command: `bun run install-vercel`
 3. Add the custom build command: `bun run build-vercel`
 4. Deploy the project

+---

+## Frontend Overview

+### Vault Manager

+The UI allows anyone to create their own vault, and manage it accordingly.
+You will be able to

+- View vault on-chain account info
+- Update vault parameters

+### Vault

+The UI allows anyone to deposit and withdraw from any vault (added as hardcoded configs).
+You will be able to

+- Deposit & Withdraw
+- View vault history
+- View vault depositor history
+- View APY of vault

 ## Backend Overview